cristianoc/arc-challenge/parametric_expressivity.md

 ### Shape Types

-A **shape type** $ S $ denotes a set of grids.
+A **shape type** $S$ denotes a set of grids.
 This can capture structure such as dimensions, content patterns, or other properties.
 For example:

-- $ S $ could represent all grids of a certain size, like all $ 3 \times 3 $ grids.
+- $S$ could represent all grids of a certain size, like all $3 \times 3$ grids.
-- $ S $ could also represent grids with a specific pattern, such as grids where all cells along the diagonal are the same.
+- $S$ could also represent grids with a specific pattern, such as grids where all cells along the diagonal are the same.

 Shape types include singleton types, denoting specific grids, and type variables `X` of kind `Grid` (for now).